decentralized-identity/presentation-exchange/spec/spec.md

 #### Input Descriptor Objects

-_Input Descriptors_ are objects that describe what type of input data/credential, or sub-fields thereof, is required for submission to the Verifier. _Input Descriptor_ objects are composed as follows:
+_Input Descriptors_ are objects that describe what type of input data/credential, or sub-fields thereof, is required for submission to the Verifier. _Input Descriptor Objects_ are composed as follows:

   - The object ****MUST**** contain an `id` property, and if present, its value ****MUST**** be a unique identifying string that does not conflict with the `id` of another _Input Descriptor_ in the same _Presentation Definition_ object.
   - The object ****MAY**** contain a `group` property, and if present, its value ****MUST**** match one of the grouping strings listed the `from` values of a [_Requirement Rule Object_](#requirement-rule-objects).